-Misconduct Grievance Policies and Procedures in full is available online and from the acting Title IX Representative(s).
+Gnomon's Misconduct Grievance Policies and Procedures are available online at gnomon.edu/policies-and-disclosures/title-ix and from the Title IX Coordinator or Title IX Representative(s).

 NON-DISCRIMINATION POLICY

 Gnomon does not discriminate in admission, treatment, or access to its programs or activities on the basis of race, color, national origin, ancestry, sex, gender, gender identification, sexual orientation, disability, age, religion, physical and/or mental disability, medical condition, veteran status, marital status or any other characteristic protected by institutional policy or state, local, or federal law.
 These practices include, but are not limited to, hiring, employment promotion and transfer, admissions policies, and administration of loan programs and participation in the benefits and services of education programs or related activities sponsored by Gnomon.